mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 **Learning Goals**

-1. Develop code to classify a live alert stream.  # [TODO] create a pittgoogle "listings" page and link to it here.
+1. Develop code to classify a live alert stream.
 2. Containerize and deploy the code to Cloud Run.

 **Prerequisites**